fpryor33/ConleyDynamics.jl/docs/src/index.md

 generalizes Forman vector fields, which were originally introduced to study Morse theory in a discrete combinatorial setting.

-!!! note

-    This package and the documentation is still very much work in progress!

 ## Features

 - Data structures for Lefschetz complexes, in particular simplicial and